BlackbitDigitalCommerce/pimcore-cms-toolbox/README.md

 ## Usage

-After installation you can immediately start to create documents:
+After installation, you can immediately start to create documents:

 ![Add new document](doc/add-document.png)